Maschell/JWUDTool/README.md

                                         (Arguments optional)
  -help                                  shows this text -in <input file>                       Input file.
-Can be a .wux, .wud or a game_part1.wud -noVerify                              Disables verification after compressing -out <output path>                     The path where the result will be saved -overwrite                             Optional.
+Can be a .wux, .wud or a game_part1.wud -noVerify                              Disables verification after (de)compressing -out <output path>                     The path where the result will be saved -overwrite                             Optional.
 Overwrites existing files -titlekey <WUD title key>              Optional.
 HexString.
 Will be used if no "game.key" in the